History of the Jews in 20th-century Poland: Economy

+Population

+According to the Polish national census of 1921, there were 2,845,364 Jews living in the Second Polish Republic.
+According to the national census of 1931, there were 3,113,933 Jews living in Poland.
+By late 1938 that number had grown to approximately 3,310,000.
+According to the 1931 census one city had over 350,000 Jewish inhabitants (Warsaw), one city had over 200,000 Jewish inhabitants (Lodz), one city had around 100,000 Jewish inhabitants (Lvov) and two cities had over 50,000 Jewish inhabitants each (Cracow and Vilno).
+In total these five cities had 766,272 Jews which was almost 25% of the total Jewish population of Poland.
+In cities and towns larger than 25,000 inhabitants there lived nearly 44% of Poland's Jews.

+The table below shows the Jewish population of Poland's cities and towns with over 25,000 inhabitants according to the 1931 census:

 Rising Anti-Semitism

 The political situation of Jews in Poland was most amiable under the rule of Józef Piłsudski (1926–1935).
 Piłsudski replaced Endecja's 'ethnic assimilation' with the 'state assimilation' policy: citizens were judged by their loyalty to the state, not by their nationality.
 The years 1926–1935 were favourably viewed by many Polish Jews, whose situation improved especially under the cabinet of Pilsudski's appointee Kazimierz Bartel.
 However, a combination of various reasons, including the Great Depression, meant that the situation of Polish Jews was never too satisfactory, and it deteriorated again after Piłsudski's death in May 1935.
 Many Jews regarded his death as tragedy, since no pogroms were perpetrated during his term in office.
 Both Polish Jews and Polish Gentiles had nationalist movements of their own.
 Revisionist Zionism had a following among Polish Jews, who also experienced the revival of the Hebrew language and a growth of the idea of Aliyah.
 Meanwhile, the Polish nationalist Endecja movement and the National Radical Camp were also openly anti-Semitic despite being anti-Nazi.
 With their party influence growing, antisemitism gathered a new momentum and was most felt in smaller towns and in public arenas.
 In Grodno, antisemitic incidents led to the creation of a student self-defense group called Brit HaHayal (Soldier's Alliance) consisting of stronger Jewish youth.
 Polish high-school students, influenced by the Endeks, bullied their Jewish colleagues to stand up.
 The teachers were usually afraid to intervene.
 Jewish children often fell victim to antisemitic incidents on their way to or from school.
 Further academic harassment, anti-Jewish riots, and semi-official or unofficial quotas (Numerus clausus) introduced in 1937 in some universities cut in half the number of Jews in Polish universities into the late 1930s.
 From 1935 to 1937, 79 Jews were killed and 500 injured in anti-Semitic incidents.